 The Emergency Stop Button is a red button located at the lower left of the front control panel.
-The Emergency stop button will stop all functions and remove power from all drives in the machine.
+The Emergency stop button will stop all functions and power drives of the machine.
 However, the computer control will continue to have power.

-Wait at least 1 1⁄2 minutes before releasing the Emergency Stop button, the drives need this time to power down and reset.
+Wait 1 minute before releasing the Emergency Stop button, the drives need this time to power down and reset.
 If you do not wait a sufficient amount of time the drive will go into fault and they will not operate.
-To release the Emergency stop button turn it clockwise until it pops out.
+To release the Emergency stop button turn it clockwise and it will pop back out.